Compound Poisson Point Processes, Concentration and Oracle Inequalities: Introduction

-Firstly, in Section 2, we give a mathematical theorem for characterizing discrete compound Poisson point process, which is similar to the result that initial condition, stationary and independent increments, jumps condition, together quadruply characterise a compound Poisson process, see \cite{Wang1993} and the reference therein.
-It is well-known that Poisson and negative binomial distributions are belong to the family of infinite divisible distributions. \cite{Houdr¨¦02a}, \cite{Houdr¨¦08} studied dimension-free concentration inequalities for non-Gaussian infinitely divisible random vectors with finite exponential moments.
-In particular, the geometric case, a special one of negative binomial, have been obtained in \cite{Houdr¨¦02a}.
-Via entropy method, \cite{Kontoyiannis06} gave a simple derivation of the concentration properties of discrete compound Poisson random variables.
-Nonetheless, it is strenuous to apply the results of \cite{Houdr¨¦08}, \cite{Kontoyiannis06} to analysis the KKT conditions of the penalized negative binomial likelihood (Poisson regression is a special but different situation), and to derive oracle inequalities of Lasso or Elastic-net estimates (\cite{Zhang17a} for Lasso, \cite{Zhang17b} for Lasso, \cite{Ivanoff16} for Lasso Poisson regression).
-This paper is prompted by the motif of high-dimensional statistics that derives useful negative binomial inequalities which can be obtained under compound Poisson frameworks.
-In Section 3, we extend the proof of Corollary 5.1 in \cite{Houdr¨¦02} mentioned by \cite{Reynaud-Bouret03}, and in a large class we build a general concentration inequalities for discrete compound Poisson point process of order $r = {\rm{ + }}\infty $.
-The last results could offer an approach to drive negative binomial concentration inequalities which is beneficial to have applications.
-Our concentration inequalities is about weighted-sum of independent negative binomial centered random variables, which is better than the case of the unweighted case in \cite{Cleynen14}.
+Whereas, it is well-known that Poisson and negative binomial distributions belong to the family of infinitely divisible distributions. \cite{Houdre02a} studies dimension-free concentration inequalities for non-Gaussian infinitely divisible random vectors with finite exponential moments.
+In particular, the geometric case, a special case of negative binomial, has been obtained in \cite{Houdre02a}.
+Via the entropy method, \cite{Kontoyiannis06} gives a simple derivation of the concentration inequalities for a Lipschitz function of discrete compound Poisson random variable.
+Nonetheless, when deriving oracle inequalities of Lasso or Elastic-net estimates (see \cite{Ivanoff16}, Zhang and Jia \cite{Zhang17}), it is strenuous to use the results of \cite{Kontoyiannis06}, \cite{Houdre02a} to get an explicit expression of tuning parameter under the KKT conditions of the penalized negative binomial likelihood (Poisson regression is a particular case).
+Moreover, when the negative binomial responses are treated as sub-exponential distributions (distributions with the Cramer type condition), the upper bound of the $\ell _{1}$-estimation error oracle inequality is determined by the tuning parameter with the rate $O( {\frac{{\log p}}{n}} )$, which does not show rate-optimality in the minimax sense, although it is sharper than $O(\sqrt{ \frac{{\log p}}{n}} )$.
+Consider linear regressions $Y = X\beta ^{*} + \varepsilon $ with noise $\operatorname{Var} \varepsilon = {\sigma ^{2}}{I_{n}}$ and $\beta ^{*}$ being the $p$-dimensional true parameter.
+Under the $\ell _{0}$-constraints on $\beta ^{*}$, \cite{Raskutti2011} shows that the lower bound on the minimax prediction error for all estimators $\hat{\beta }$ is

+with probability at least $1/2$.
+Thus, the optimal minimax rate for $\| \hat{\beta }-\beta ^{*}\|_{1}$ should be proportional to the root of the rate $O( {\frac{{\log p}}{n}} )$.
+Similar minimax lower bound for Poisson regression is provided in \cite{Jiang2015}; see Chap.~4 of \cite{Rigollet19} for more minimax theory.